entzmingerc/drumcrow/README.md

 -4 cycles of various trigger patterns.
 Each A or B represents a trigger.

 ### Harmonic Sequencer
 Parameters `56X, 57X, 58X, 59X` set the frequency multiplier for each step 1, 2, 3, 4.
 Default values for each step is {1, 1, 1, 1} but each step can be set to 0, 1/10, 1/9, ...
 1/2, 1, 2, ...
 9, 10.
 For example, if channel 1 note is set to 400Hz and the multiplier is set to 3 then you will hear 1200Hz.
 This is the 3rd harmonic of the fundamental frequency 400Hz.
-This is why it's called a harmonic sequencer, [we sequence ratios](https://www.youtube.com/watch?v=yA9uguVcd6o) instead of absolute values.
+Harmonic sequencers [sequence ratios](https://www.youtube.com/watch?v=yA9uguVcd6o) instead of absolute values.
 Harmonics are integer values, subharmonics are fractional multipliers.
-Each trigger we step forward to the next ratio.
+Each trigger we step forward to the next ratio depending on the direction of Flaps.
 Sequencing the note value is ON by default, but it can be turned off using `18X`.
 The sequencer can be mapped to AMP ENV cycle time `46X` using the parameter `16X` which sets the mod depth (0 ...
 2) of the sequencer value.
 The sequencer can be mapped to LFO cycle time `36X` using the parameter `17X` which sets the mod depth (0 ...
 2) of the sequencer value.

 Flaps `55X` sets how many steps forward we step each trigger {1, 2, 3, 4}.
 Results in 4 directions
 Flaps = 1, forwards